Asenze

 Chris Desmond, Centre for Rural Health, University of KwaZulu-Natal; ChrisDesmond@libstudies.com

-University of KwaZulu-Natal: Gavin George, Jane D. Kvalsvig, Saloshni Naidoo
+University of KwaZulu-Natal: Gavin George, Jane D. Kvalsvig, Saloshni Naidoo, Myra Taylor

-Columbia University: Jeremy C. Kane, Silvia S. Martin, Claude A. Mellins, Reuben N. Robbins
+Columbia University: Jeremy C. Kane, Silvia S. Martin, Claude A. Mellins, Reuben N. Robbins, Caleb Miles, Justin Knox

 Award number R01-DA023697 was funded by the National Institute on Drug Abuse and the Fogarty International Center Brain Disorders in Developing Countries Program.
 Award number R01-TW011228 was funded by the Fogarty International Center, the Office of Behavioral and Social Sciences Research and the Office of Disease Prevention of the National Institutes of Health.
+Award RF1MH134561 is funded by the National Institute Mental Health.
 Opinions presented here are the sole responsibility of the authors and do not necessarily represent the official views of the NIH.

 ASENZE STUDY BACKGROUND

 The Asenze Study is a longitudinal, population-based study in contiguous peri-urban and peri-rural communities in KwaZulu-Natal.
 KwaZulu-Natal has one of the highest HIV/AIDS rates in the world.
 The study area is northwest of Durban and populated largely by Zulu people.
-The pilot study and the subsequent three waves of Asenze were led jointly by research teams at the University of KwaZulu-Natal and Columbia University’s Mailman School of Public Health.
+The pilot study and the subsequent four waves of Asenze were led jointly by research teams at the University of KwaZulu-Natal and Columbia University’s Department of Epidemiology in the Mailman School of Public Health.
 The Principal Investigators for the first two waves were Leslie Davidson and Shuaib Kauchali with Co-Investigators Meera Chhagan, Jane Kvalsvig, Myra Taylor, Zena Stein, Steve Arpadi and Claude Mellins.
+Principal Investigators for the third and fourth waves were Chris Desmond and Leslie Davidson and are Chris Desmond and Jeremy Kane for the fifth wave.
 The name Asenze, meaning “let us act” in Zulu, was chosen to promote engagement with the participating communities.

 ASENZE OVERVIEW AND MODELS

-Children ages four to six identified in a defined population have been followed up to mid-adolescence.
-The information gathered about children and their primary caregivers allows an analysis of child health, behavior and neuro-development as well as household situation, primary caregiver health, mental health, education functioning.
+Children ages four to six identified in a defined population have been followed up to adolescence.
+The broad range of information gathered about children and their primary caregivers allows an analysis of child health, behavior and neuro-development as well as household situation, primary caregiver health, mental health, educational outcomes and functioning within their society.

 Waves 1 and 2: We adopted a theoretical model outlined graphically (Solarsh et al. 2006) similar to models proposed by UNICEF (Stein and Richter 2005), with the central outcome of child neurodevelopment.
 It aimed to assess over time the ability of children to function physically, cognitively and socially.
 The study focused on how children are influenced by health-related (HIV, anemia, infections), contextual (socio-economic, environmental, access to care, intervention), and psychosocial (primary caregiver substance use and mental health problems, family functioning) factors.

-Wave 3: We adopted a socio-ecological model of risk and protection linked to a life-course perspective in order to investigate, over time, predictors and modifiers of unprotected sex, substance use, binge drinking and school dropout.
+Wave 3 and 4: We adopted a socio-ecological model of risk and protection linked to a life-course perspective in order to investigate, over time, predictors and modifiers of unprotected sex, substance use, binge drinking and school dropout.
 Wave 4 will assess adolescents one to two years after the completion of Wave 3.

 ASENZE PROCEDURES AND METHODS